mastah43/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+In constructor of CameraImageUndistorter I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `obj_points` is just a replicated array of coordinates, and `obj_points_single` will be appended with a copy of it every time I successfully detect all chessboard corners in a calibration image.
+The found chessboard corners as (x, y) pixel positions in each calibration image are appended to `img_points`.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I then used the output `obj_points` and `img_points` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.

-TODO get undistorted image
+I applied this distortion correction to a camera calibration image and obtained this result which clearly shows that the distortion is removed:

-![alt text][image1]
+![alt text][image-calibration-undistorted]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+A sample result for the distortion correction on a frame from the project video:
-![alt text][image2]
+![alt text][image-undistorted]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.